kailevy/EthnoModel/reports/final_report.md

 ### Experiment 3 - Global Misperception
 Our first experiment involves a model-wide misperception chance.

 **Question** - How does misperception at a global level impact behavior distribution at our steady state?
+At what level of misperception does the behavior distribution change significantly?
 How does misperception affect the model at different points in time?

 **Method** - The world is initialized with all agents having equal chance of misperceiving their neighbors, between 0 and 1.
 - When an agents interacts with a neighbor, it may misperceive the neighbor, by the misperception chance.